ibm-cloud-docs/app-configuration/ac-integrate-sdk.md

    - guid: Instance Id of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the {{site.data.keyword.appconfig_short}} service dashboard.
    - apikey: ApiKey of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the {{site.data.keyword.appconfig_short}} service dashboard.

-1. Initialize the feature flag sdk to connect with your {{site.data.keyword.appconfig_short}} service instance.
+1. Initialize the feature flag SDK to connect with your {{site.data.keyword.appconfig_short}} service instance.

    ```javascript
    const featureClient = AppConfigurationFeature.getInstance({